 - 3.1.
 Except as otherwise provided, words and expressions used in these Standing Orders shall have the same meaning as those in the main body of the ICB Constitution and as per the definitions in Appendix 1. - 3.2.
-These standing orders apply to all meetings of the Board, including its committees and sub-committees unless otherwise stated.
-All references to Board are inclusive of committees and sub-committees unless otherwise stated. - 3.3.
-All members of the Board, members of committees and sub-committees and all employees, should be aware of the Standing Orders and comply with them.
+These Standing Orders apply to all meetings of the Board, including its committees and subcommittees unless otherwise stated.
+All references to Board are inclusive of committees and subcommittees unless otherwise stated. - 3.3.
+All members of the Board, members of committees and subcommittees and all employees, should be aware of the Standing Orders and comply with them.
 Failure to comply may be regarded as a disciplinary matter. - 3.4.
-In the case of conflicting interpretation of the Standing Orders, the Chair, supported with advice from the Executive Director of Corporate
+In the case of conflicting interpretation of the Standing Orders, the Chair, supported with advice from Executive Director of Corporate Governance, Communications and InvolvementChief Corporate Services Officer will provide a settled view, which shall be final.

-- Governance, Communications and Involvement will provide a settled view which shall be final. - 3.5.
-All members of the Board, its committees and sub-committees and all employees have a duty to disclose any non-compliance with these Standing Orders to the Chief Executive as soon as possible. - 3.6.
-If, for any reason, these Standing Orders are not complied with, full details of the non-compliance and any justification for non-compliance and the circumstances around the non-compliance, shall be reported to the next formal meeting of the Board for action or ratification and the Audit Committee for review.
+- 3.5.
+All members of the Board, its committees and subcommittees and all employees have a duty to disclose any non-compliance with these Standing Orders to the Chief Executive as soon as possible. - 3.6.
+If, for any reason, these Standing Orders are not complied with, full details of the non-compliance and any justification for non-compliance and the circumstances around the non-compliance shall be reported to the next formal meeting of the Board for action or ratification and the Audit Committee for review.